How Much Does It Cost to Add a 12x12 Room to a House?

 - Framing and structural work: $1,500 - $6,000

-2. Exterior Work and Roofing
+2. Exterior work, roofing, and windows

 - Roofing extension: $2,000 - $6,000